-If there is an allegation against the Headteacher then concerns should be reported directly to the Chair of Governors and LADO.
+If there is an allegation against the Headteacher then concerns should be reported directly to the Chair of Governors and DO.

-The LADO is involved from the initial phase of the allegation through to the conclusion of the case.
+The DO is involved from the initial phase of the allegation through to the conclusion of the case.
 They will provide advice, guidance and help to determine whether the allegation sits within the scope of the procedures.
+Schools should seek advice from the DO as soon as an allegation is made.

-The LADO co-ordinates information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible - see flow chart below.
+The DO coordinates information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible - The

-The LADO for Northumberland is Adam Hall.
+DO for Northumberland is Adam Hall.

-Adam.Hall@northumberland.gcsx.gov.uk
+Adam.Hall01@northumberland.gov.uk